cran-task-views/Agriculture/Agriculture.md

 -   The FAOSTAT data set collection for the Food and Agriculture Biomass Input--Output model ([FABIO](https://pubs.acs.org/doi/10.1021/acs.est.9b03554)) is available through `r github("fineprint-global/fabio")`.

 -   `r pkg("simplePHENOTYPES")` can be used for simulating pleiotropic, linked and epistatic phenotypes.

--   USGS county data on fertilizer sales can be accessed with `r github("wenlong-liu/ggfertilizer")`.

 -   Annual agriculture production data from the Peruvian Integrated System of Agricultural Statistics (SIEA) covering 2004 to 2014 can be accessed with `r pkg("cropdatape")`.